 Performance data quoted represents past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the Fund may be lower or higher than the performance quoted.
 Performance as of the most recent month end is available by calling 800-304-7404.

 2Performance shown includes the reinvestment of dividend and capital gain distributions, but does not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.

-4Morningstar US Fund Allocation-50% to 70% Equity Category portfolios seek both capital appreciation and income by typically investing 50% to 70% of assets in equities and the remainder in fixed income and cash.
+4Morningstar Moderate Allocation Category portfolios seek to provide both capital appreciation and income by investing in three major areas: stocks, bonds, and cash.
+These portfolios tend to hold larger positions in stocks than conservative-allocation portfolios.
+These portfolios typically have 50% to 70% of assets in equities and the remainder in fixed income and cash.

 5S&P 500 TR Index is an unmanaged index of 500 common stocks that is generally considered representative of the U.S. stock market.

 6Bloomberg U.S. Government/Credit Bond Index is a broad-based flagship benchmark that measures the non-securitized component of the U.S. Aggregate Index.
 It includes investment-grade, U.S. dollar-denominated, fixed-rate treasuries, government-related and corporate securities.

 It is not possible to invest directly in an index.